gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/_index.en.md

 - **certManagerHittingRateLimits**: cert-manager is hitting LetsEncrypt rate limits, which may prevent certificate generation for up to a week.

 ### Miscellaneous

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack).

 - **BackupJobFailed**: A job with backup in the name has failed.
 - [**PrometheusStorageLow**]({{< ref "prometheus-storage-low" >}}): Prometheus disk usage is over 85%.
 - [**PrometheusDiskMayFillIn60Hours**]({{< ref "prometheus-storage-low#alert-prometheusdiskmayfillin60hours" >}}): Prometheus remaining disk capacity is predicted to go under 10% within 60 hours.
 A Prometheus instance whose disk capacity is exhausted will cease generating alerts.

 ### Nodepools

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/nodepool_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/nodepool_alerts).

 - [**NodepoolReachingPodCapacity**]({{< ref "node-pool-pod-capacity#alert-nodepoolreachingpodcapacity" >}}): Nodepool non-terminated pod count is over 80% of capacity.
 - [**NodepoolPodsFull**]({{< ref "node-pool-pod-capacity#alert-nodepoolpodsfull" >}}): Nodepool non-terminated pod count is over 95% of capacity.

 ### Node Health

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/node_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/node_alerts).

 - [**NodeDiskPressure**]({{< ref "node#alert-nodediskpressure" >}}): Disk usage has reached eviction thresholds.
 - **NodeDiskMayFillIn60Hours**: Node disk is being written to at a rate that may trigger Disk Pressure in the near future.